 Training for Fat Loss

-One great way to accomplish this is to incorporate resistance training and aerobic training (cardio) into your fitness program.
+While there are many different ways to accomplish these two goals, one of the most efficient ways to do this is to incorporate resistance training and aerobic training (cardio) into your fitness program.

 We’ll break down both of those styles of training here, and how they can maximize fat loss.

 Resistance training is another way of saying training with weights, resistance bands, or some form of extra resistance.